astroidex/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 * https://live.osgeo.org/en/quickstart/postgis_quickstart.html
 * PostgreSQL provides utility programs like **_createdb_** and **_dropdb_** to communicate with the database

-Choose :menuselection:`Systems Tools --> LX Terminal` from menu to open a Terminal window.
+Choose from menu `Systems Tools --> LX Terminal` from menu to open a Terminal window.

 ```sql
 createdb -U user -e demo